oubiwann/clj-openstack/README.rst

 Working with Login Data
 -----------------------

-With our response data saved, we can no perform several operations with `auth` utility functions.
+With our response data saved, we can now perform several operations with `auth` utility functions.

 Getting the token: